MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/twiss.rst

 ------------
 .. _sec.track.mtable:

-The :literal:`twiss` command returns a *mtable* where the information described hereafter is the default list of fields written to the TFS files. [#f2]_
+The :var:`twiss` command returns a *mtable* where the information described hereafter is the default list of fields written to the TFS files. [#f2]_

 The header of the *mtable* contains the fields in the default order: [#f3]_